-Kiran Karnik is the former President of the National Association of Software and Services Companies (NASSCOM), the premier organisation that represents and sets the tone for public policy for the Indian software industry.
-He has also served as Managing Director of the Discovery Network in India, Founder-Director of the Consortium for Educational Communication and the Indian Space Research Organisation (ISRO).
-Kiran took over as the Chairperson of Oxfam India Board on August 27, 2010.
-He is on numerous government committees and is currently member of the Scientific Advisory Council to the Prime Minister and Central Employment Guarantee Council.
-He also chairs the International Steering Committee of the Commonwealth Connects Programme.
-Awarded Padma Shri in 2007 and Data Quest IT Person of the Year award in 2005, he was recognised as one of the ‘Stars of Asia’ by Business Week in 2004 and ‘Face of the Year’ by Forbes magazine in 2003.
-In 1998, the International Astronautical Federation awarded him with the Frank Malina medal for space education.
-A post-graduate from the Indian Institute of Management, Ahmedabad, Karnik holds an honours degree in physics from Mumbai University.
+Kiran Karnik took over as the Chairperson of Oxfam India Board on August 27, 2010.
+He was the President of the National Association of Software and Services Companies (NASSCOM) and the Managing Director of the Discovery Network in India.
+He served as the Founder-Director of the Consortium for Educational Communication and the Indian Space Research Organisation.
+He is on numerous Government committees and has been a member of the Scientific Advisory Council to the previous Prime Minister and Central Employment Guarantee Council, besides chairing the International Steering Committee of the Commonwealth Connects Programme.
+A postgraduate from the Indian Institute of Management, Ahmedabad, Karnik holds an Honours degree in Physics from Mumbai University.
+Awarded the Padma Shri in 2007, he was recognised as one of the ‘Stars of Asia’ by Business Week in 2004 and ‘Face of the Year’ by Forbes magazine in 2003.
+In 1998, the International Astronautical Federation awarded him the Frank Malina medal for space education.

 Mridula Bajaj is a specialist in Child Development with more than three decades of experience in programme, research and training.
 She is currently Executive Director of Mobile Crèches, an NGO that works for children at construction sites.
 She took over as the Vice Chairperson of the Oxfam India Board in August 2010, and has been a Board member since its inception.
 Holding a Master’s degree in Science and Child Development from Lady Irwin College, Delhi University, she has worked extensively for empowerment of women and child development.